 |

 Neil has suggested that the Introspective album was their "kiss of death" in terms of massive popularity in the United States.
 The fact that it consisted solely of lengthy dance remixes despite American consumers' expectation that it would have included the familiar "single versions" of the two U.S. hits it featured, "Always on My Mind" and "Domino Dancing," may have alienated many.
-And the "Domino Dancing" video itself (as noted below) probably also had something to do with it.
+And the "Domino Dancing" video itself (as noted in the song's entry here) probably also had something to do with it.
 Nevertheless this album remains very much a fan and critics' favorite.
 The title refers to the album's blatantly introspective lyrics, which provide a dramatic and perhaps ironic counterpoint to the highly danceable, "extroverted" music.

 Top Picks by Voter Ratings